top of page

 glorious 50th anniversary concert, a great start to his excellent tenure which included Beethoven's Mass in

-C minor and the wonderful Mozart requiem.
+C minor and the wonderful Mozart Requiem.
 Bach music featured regularly throughout Chris's years with

 the choir, and the two-day festival 'Celebrating Bach' was a particular highlight.
 His concerts included